Also known as: Candidiasis - oral, Oral thrush, Fungal infection - mouth or Candida - oral

 This infection might affect your:

 When to Contact a Medical Professional

-If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to keep thrush from coming back.
+If you get thrush often, your provider may recommend taking antifungal medicine on a regular basis to keep thrush from coming back.

-If you have diabetes, you can help prevent thrush by keeping good control of your blood sugar levels.
+If you have diabetes mellitus, you can help prevent thrush by keeping good control of your blood sugar levels.

 - Review date:

 - Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.